jiangmichael1/dot_geocoder/Notes.md

 *4/3/23*
 - Started reading documentation on SheetJS's CE of XLSX
 - Encountered an error with "Uncaught TypeError" when trying to import XLSX from the './xlsx' library -> needed to import * as XLSX instead
-- Got a sample Excel file to display in console
+- Imported a sample Excel file and got it to display in console
 - Created this MD file to better note down each day's discoveries/learnings
--
+- Started using HotTable to display the imported Excel file